 The P-Visited-Network-ID (see IETF RFC 3455 [37]) is generated by the P-CSCF for the purpose of identification of the location of the P-CSCF (for LBO roaming architecture) and location of the UE (for LBO and S8HR / N9HR roaming architecture).
-In order to provide ease of charging and billing in the home network, the format of the P-Visited-Network-ID must take the form of an Internet domain name (as per IETF RFC 1035 [38]) and adhere to the following scheme ims.mnc<MNC>.mcc<MCC>.3gppnetwork.org, for LBO roaming architecture where MNC and MCC are those of the visited network where the P-CSCF and the UE are located; or
+In order to provide ease of charging and billing in the home network, the format of the P-Visited-Network-ID must take the form of an Internet domain name (as per IETF RFC 1035 [38]) and adhere to the following scheme those of the visited network where the UE is located (received by the P-CSCF from Rx interface as defined in 3GPP Release 14 TS 29.214).
+Since for S8HR this FQDN will never be exposed to partners it is referenced as optional.